ABCpdf-Team/ABCpdfLinuxContainer/README.md

 **Be prepared for this to take 5 or more minutes the first time.** This is the only time you have to wait this long as the build is cached making the subsequent development workflow very fast.

-While you wait you should find your ABCpdf license key and paste it into the Program.cs file where indicated near the top of the file.
+While you wait, you should find your ABCpdf license key and paste it into the Program.cs file where indicated near the top of the file.

 ```C#
 if(!XSettings.InstallLicense("[-- PASTE YOUR LICENSE CODE HERE --]")) {